by-student-2017/skprogs-v.0.2.1/README.rst

 =======
 - I strongly hope that parameter files will be prepared for almost all elements and their combinations free of charge.
 - With Hotcent, I was not able to set the parameters satisfactorily due to my lack of skill.
 I hope that the parameters will be better organized in skprog-v.0.2.
 - Ultimately, it is necessary to improve the repulsive force, but it is important to maintain the electronic structure in the optimal structure for almost all elements.
-In order to develop parameters that can be used free of charge, we sincerely hope for the cooperation of many people in terms of paper reports and financial support.
+In order to develop parameters that can be used free of charge, I sincerely hope for the cooperation of many people in terms of paper reports and financial support.

 Acknowledgment (For examples)